What is Non-Alcoholic Fatty Liver Disease?

 Causes of non-alcoholic fatty liver disease

 It isn’t exactly known why certain people tend to accumulate fat in the liver while some don’t, and why certain fatty livers lead to cirrhosis.
-While obesity is a definite risk factor, some of the other probable risks include insulin resistance wherein muscles do not take up sugar in response to insulin and the excess blood sugars are stored as fatty acids by the liver, high blood sugar, and high fat levels.
+While obesity is a definite risk factor, some of the other probable risks include high levels of the hormone that lowers sugars, high blood sugar, and high fat levels.
 When all these factors come together, a fatty liver is likely to be the result.
 In fact, it is so serious in certain cases that this excess fat becomes toxic to liver cells thereby causing inflammation and Non-Alcoholic Steatohepatitis.
 This may eventually lead to fibrosis of the liver.

 Here are a few reasons why you could be at a higher risk of contracting this disorder: